FelixNoessler/GrasslandTraitSim.jl/docs/src/Modelling_API/biomass_dynamic.md

 </script>
 ```

+> **Note:** Forcing functions and influence of soil water is omitted in this diagram.

-The change of the biomass of the plant species is modelled by...
+**The change of the biomass of the plant species is modelled by...**
 - [growth processes](@ref "Growth")
 - [senescence](@ref "Senescence") of biomass
 - biomass removal by [mowing, grazing, and trampling](@ref "Mowing, grazing, and trampling")